mguentner/cannelloni/README.md

 ###Timeouts

-cannelloni either sends a full UDP frame or whatever it gots when the timeout that has been specified by the `-t` flag is reached.
+cannelloni either sends a full UDP frame or all CAN frames that are queued when the timeout that has been specified by the `-t` option has been reached.
 The default value is 100000 us, so the worst case latency for any can frame is